Lebbeus Woods: Philosophy

 The majority of his explorations deal with the design of systems in crisis: the order of the existing being confronted by the order of the new.
 His designs are politically charged and provocative visions of a possible reality; provisional, local, and charged with the investment of their creators.
 He is best known for his proposals for San Francisco, Havana, and Sarajevo that were included in the publication of Radical Reconstruction in 1997 (Sarajevo after the war, Havana in the grips of the ongoing trade embargo, and San Francisco after the Loma Prieta earthquake).

 Architecture and war are not incompatible.
 Architecture is war.
 War is architecture.
 I am at war with my time, with history, with all authority that resides in fixed and frightened forms.
 I am one of millions who do not fit in, who have no home, no family, no doctrine, no firm place to call my own, no known beginning or end, no "sacred and primordial site."
 I declare war on all icons and finalities, on all histories that would chain me with my own falseness, my own pitiful fears.
 I know only moments, and lifetimes that are as moments, and forms that appear with infinite strength, then "melt into air."
 I am an architect, a constructor of worlds, a sensualist who worships the flesh, the melody, a silhouette against the darkening sky.
 I cannot know your name.
 Nor you can know mine.
 Tomorrow, we begin together the construction of a city.

-Woods, who envisioned experimental constructs and environments, stated that, "the interplay of metrical systems establishing boundaries of materials and energetic forms is the foundation of a universal science (universcience) whose workers include all individuals".

 Realizing the need to redefine the meaning of human existence by means of architecture, Woods envisioned the creation of spaces sheltering the diverse material and immaterial needs of each of their inhabitants.
 In his works, terms of a conventional architectural vocabulary, such as the void, wall, volume, and surface, give their place to combinations of heterogeneous and radical interpretations of their content including the "freespace", "multiplicity", and "heterarchy".

 In a similar way, Michel Foucault identified transitional spaces that accommodate diversity or else the other pertaining to each inhabitant as opposed to the entire community.
 For him, these heterotopias are real and institutionalized spaces lost within the grid of the urban fabric.
 However, they constitute "a kind of dislocation or a realized utopia, in which all the real spatial arrangements, all other spatial arrangements encountered within society, are simultaneously represented, challenged and overturned".